Center for Hope and Healing

 Rental Spaces are available Monday – Friday during the day (9 am to 5 pm).
 Set up time can be arranged prior to 9 am.
 Due to our support-group schedule, Rental Rooms must be vacant by 5:30pm.

 Leased Office Spaces: Currently all leased office spaces are full.
-Please check back in the fall of 2023.

 Dr. Craig Pierce, Founder & CEO, PhD, LMFT, LPCC, Southwest Family Guidance Center